Secrets — Signet Docs

 Executing Commands with Secrets

-The daemon can spawn a subprocess with secrets injected into its environment.
+The daemon queues a subprocess with secrets injected into its environment.
 The agent provides references (names), not values.

 HTTP API: